TheBlewish/Automated-AI-Web-Researcher-Ollama/README.md

 - Research conversation mode for exploring findings

 ## Installation
-**Note:** To use on Windows, follow the instructions on the [/feature/windows-support](https://github.com/TheBlewish/Automated-AI-Web-Researcher-Ollama/tree/feature/windows-support) branch.
-For Linux and MacOS, use this main branch and the follow steps below:
+**Note:** This can only use Docker on Linux or WSL.
+For other uses, see the `main` and other branches.

 1. **Clone the repository:**